AleoNet/snarkOS/node/narwhal/README.md

 In order to function properly, workers must be synced to the latest round, and capable of performing verification on the entries they receive from other validators' workers.

+## Test Cases

+- Two validators, one with X workers, another with Y workers.
+Check that they are compatible.

 ## Open Questions